HCGB-IGTP/BacterialTyper/docs/source/devel/documentation/documentation.rst

 .. code-block:: rst

-   See the :doc:`../info/index/background`
+   See the :doc:`../../info/index`

-   See the installation user guide :doc:`../user_guide/installing`
+   See the installation user guide :doc:`../../../user_guide/installing`

 will render as:

-  See the :doc:`info/index/background`
+  See the :doc:`../../info/index`

-  See the installation user guide :doc:`user_guide/installing`
+  See the installation user guide :doc:`../../../user_guide/installing`

-Sections can also be given reference names.
-For instance from the :doc:`/user_guide/modules/assemble` link:
+Sections can also be given reference names and be referenced using the ``:ref:`` directive.

+For instance, see here an example from the :doc:`/user_guide/modules/assemble` link:

 .. code-block:: rst